KMilej/java-test-to-delete/KeepJustInCase/readme/README21.md

 curl -X GET http://localhost:8080/approov-state      # check current state
 ```

+#### You can rerun the tests with Approov disabled to observe how the application behaves when the Approov service is `no longer active`.

 ### Troubleshooting
 - Ensure your Approov account credentials are still configured and valid.
 Approov credentials typically expire after two hours, so you may need to refresh or re-authenticate before running tests or making API requests.